pfsense/docs/source/releases/2-2-new-features-and-changes.rst

 -  Layer 7 Pattern: EAOrigin.pat
 -  Layer 7 Pattern: SWF (Flash)
--  Remove some old obsolete code that referred to the now-defunct “embedded” platform that was replaced with NanoBSD back in 1.2.x.
+-  Remove some old obsolete code that referred to the now-defunct "embedded" platform that was replaced with NanoBSD back in 1.2.x.
 -  Sometimes fsck requires a second run, teach rc script to call it more than once when it's necessary
 -  Add column for internal port on UPnP status page